-Change a diagram type
+Change a Diagram Type

+Ste Action

+p

-Step Action 1 On the 'Change Diagram Type' dialog, click on the 'Select From' header and select the appropriate Perspective group, and then select the Perspective from the panel beneath the header.
-The 'Diagram Types' panel displays a list of the diagram types for the selected Perspective; click on the diagram type to change the diagram to.
-2 In the Diagram Types panel, click on the diagram type to change to.
+1 On the 'Change Diagram Type' dialog, click on the 'Select From' header and select the appropriate Perspective group, and then select the Perspective from the panel beneath the header.
+The 'Diagram Types' panel displays a list of the diagram types for the selected Perspective; click on

+the diagram type to change the diagram to.
+2 In the 'Diagram Types' panel, click on the diagram type to change to.
 3 Click on the OK button to change the diagram type.
 The system checks whether there is a template diagram for this diagram type in the Templates Package and, if so, applies the display characteristics defined in that template.